simp/simp-doc/docs/help/FAQ/Puppet.rst

 verify failed`` then there are a few things that you can try in an attempt to troubleshoot the issue.

 #.
-Make sure that your system clocks within one hour of each other.
+Make sure that your system clocks are within one hour of each other.
 #.
 Ensure that the forward and reverse lookup for the FQDN of your systems is
    correct and matches the hostnames listed in the output of ``openssl x509 -text -noout -in $(puppet config print hostcert) | less``